HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 A Request resource SHALL only ever be directly modified by the party which instantiated that resource.

-In such circumstances, the shared coordinating Task used by both the placer and fulfiller may be hosted on either the placer’s FHIR server or the fulfiller's FHIR server as the circumstances demand.
+In such circumstances, the shared coordinating Task used by both the Placer and Fulfiller may be hosted on either the Placer’s FHIR server or the Fulfiller's FHIR server as the circumstances demand.
 Trading partners must decide as part of their pre-coordinated activity where the shared status-tracking Task will be hosted.

 As general guidance, this guide recommends that [Request resource].replaces be used when one Request replaces another and use of Request resources and Tasks  with an intent of “Proposal” when one actor would like to suggest that the other authorize an action.

 <a name="fulfCancel"></a>
 ### Placer Initiated Cancellations

 This is equivalent to the normal flow through the step that an intended performer has been selected.
-In this flow, a placer sends a cancellation request to the fulfiller via a [Cancellation Request Task](StructureDefinition-cancellation-request-task.html) - having a status of “Requested” and a code of “Abort”.
+In this flow, a Placer sends a cancellation request to the Fulfiller via a [Cancellation Request Task](StructureDefinition-cancellation-request-task.html) - having a status of “Requested” and a code of “Abort”.
 This satisfies a requirement of the FHIR Task State Machine that a task may not move from in-progress to cancelled.

 Until the Fulfiller begins work (indicated by updating the Coordination Task to a status of In-Progress), the Placer may cancel that request by directly updating on the Coordination Task.status --> Cancelled.